UWAMEGFisheries/BrookeGibbons.github.io/_pages/nav-about.md

   overlay_color: "#000"
   overlay_filter: "0.3"
   overlay_image: /Reef.jpg
-excerpt: "Our aim is to produce information for the public and both managers and decision makers to understand how marine ecosystems can be managed for the benefit of all."
+excerpt: "Our aim is to produce information for the public and decision makers to understand how marine ecosystems can be managed for the benefit of all."
 feature_row:
   - image_path: https://github.com/UWAMEGFisheries/UWAMEGFisheries.github.io/blob/master/images/RHLobster.png?raw=true
     title: "Research with the fishing industry"
-    excerpt: "In collaboration with DPIRD-Fisheries and fishers we are investigating low-catch rates within nursery areas at the centre of the fishery"
+    excerpt: "In collaboration with DPIRD-Fisheries and fishers we are investigating recruitment dynamics in the Western Rock Lobster fishery"
     url: "https://UWAMEGFisheries.github.io/research/lobster"
     btn_label: "Read More"
     btn_class: "btn--info"
   - image_path: https://github.com/UWAMEGFisheries/UWAMEGFisheries.github.io/blob/master/images/RHInterview.png?raw=true
     title: "Shark depradation"
-    excerpt: "We initiated the first research programme in Australia into shark depredation in a recreational fishery"
+    excerpt: "We initiated the first research programme in Australia into shark depredation in recreational fisheries"
     url: "https://UWAMEGFisheries.github.io/research/shark-depredation"
     btn_label: "Read More"
     btn_class: "btn--info"